 The SCD firmly believes that conservation should be led by local citizens and we work with the public in a variety of ways to help inform and educate people about who we are and what we do.

 The SCD maintains a 5-year, long-range plan to set our goals and priorities.
 The long-range plan is a fluid document that will be reviewed on an annual basis to ensure we are meeting the ever-changing conservation needs of the area.
-You may view our 2011-2015 Long Range Plan here, and contact our office if you have any questions or comments.
+You may view our FY 2018-23 Long-Range Plan and contact our office if you have any questions or comments.